engelzero/spotelf13/README.md

-### Dimensionality is a function of consciousness.
+### Fun Fact: We're all living in a subjective reality.